tacowordpress/taco-theme/src/app/config/README.md

 :----- | :--- | :----------
-`add_slug_to_body_class` | boolean | Add the current post slug to the body class `add_slug_to_menu_item_class` | boolean | Add the slug to each menu item `disable_emojis` | boolean | Disable emojis `remove_extra_spaces` | boolean | Remove multiple consecutive spaces, empty paragraphs, and non-breaking spaces `remove_excerpt_wrapper` | boolean | Remove wrapping `p` tags from excerpts
+`add_slug_to_body_class` | boolean | Add the current post slug to the body class `add_slug_to_menu_item_class` | boolean | Add the slug to each menu item `preserve_hierarchy_in_menu_item_slug` | boolean | Prepend any parent menu items to the menu item slug (if there are menu items having the same names but different parents, setting this to `true` will prevent them from having the same slug)
+`disable_emojis` | boolean | Disable emojis
+`remove_extra_spaces` | boolean | Remove multiple consecutive spaces, empty paragraphs, and non-breaking spaces `remove_excerpt_wrapper` | boolean | Remove wrapping `p` tags from excerpts